 5 Signs or Symptoms of a Bad Brake Caliper

 There are several unusual signs you will notice when you drive your car.
-They are very eye-cache so you don’t have to hire a professional to find the problems.
-There are mainly five symptoms you will be able to see if your brake caliper is faulty.
+They are very eye-catching so you don’t have to hire a professional to find the problems.
+There are five main symptoms you will be able to see if your brake caliper is faulty.

 1. Break Padel Feels Spongy